ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

     ?: ( do you eat _ [ ham eggs bacon] ) I eat '_0.

-If the input is do you eat eggs the output is I eat eggs.
-Had I not used the apostrophe, the output would have been I eat egg.
+If the input is _do you eat eggs_ the output is _I eat eggs._ Had I not used the apostrophe, the output would have been _I eat egg._

 Rarely would you ever want the canonical form of memorizing an indefinite gap.

     ?: ( do you like _* or _* ) I don’t like '_0 so I guess that means I prefer '_1.

-If the input is do you like eating green eggs or swimming on the beach, the output would be I don’t like eating green eggs so I guess that means I prefer swimming on the beach.
+If the input is _do you like eating green eggs or swimming on the beach_, the output would be _I don’t like eating green eggs so I guess that means I prefer swimming on the beach._
 If you memorize an optional area, _{test me}_, then you get either the word that matched or the match variable is set to null if it fails to match.
 A `null` variable prints nothing on output.